paulieguk/LDW-APR22/Content/Instructions-001.md

-# 001 - Welcome to the Lab Developer Workshop - Month YYYY
+# 001 - Welcome to the Lab Developer Workshop - April 2022
-## Workshop Title
+## Skillable Public Cloud Primer

 ### Before you start